loopwerk/loopwerk.io/content/articles/2025-12-01-safe-django-db-migrations.md

 # Safe Django migrations without server errors

-Deploying Django on Coolify has been fantastic so far: automatic builds, atomic releases, ephemeral containers, and simple scaling.
-In a [previous article](/articles/2025/coolify-django/) I explained how I set up my Django projects in Coolify, including the fact that migrations run as part of the build step.
-This works great for most migrations: failures abort the build, no partial deploys, no surprises.

-But it breaks down for one specific class of migrations: schema-destructive migrations, i.e. migrations that remove fields, drop tables, rename columns, or otherwise make the existing running code incompatible with the current database schema.

-Coolify builds your new container, applies the migrations, and only afterwards starts replacing the running container with the new one.
-During that in-between period (usually 1–2 minutes depending on your image size) your *old* Django container is still running code that expects the *old* schema.
-If a column has just been removed… boom: 500 errors for users until the new container becomes healthy and takes over.
+One of the best features of modern container-based deployment platforms (Coolify included) is that they give you zero downtime rolling updates out of the box.
+When you push code, a new image is built, migrations run, and traffic only shifts to the new container when it’s healthy.

+However, this convenience creates a hidden trap for Django developers.
+Because Coolify performs a rolling update, there is a window of time (usually 1–2 minutes) where both the old and new versions of your application are running simultaneously against the same database.

+This works fine if you are just adding a new table.
+But if you run a destructive migration, like removing a field or renaming a column, your deployment becomes a race condition.
+The new container runs the migration, the database schema changes, and your *old* container (which is still serving live traffic) immediately starts throwing 500 errors because it's trying to query a column that no longer exists.

+This isn't a limitation of Coolify; it is a fundamental constraint of rolling deployments.
+Heroku, Render, Fly.io, ECS, Kubernetes — anything that swaps containers while the old version is still serving traffic has the same constraint.
+You cannot fix this by changing where the migration runs in your Dockerfile.
+You have to fix it by changing how you write migrations.

-## Why you can't just move the migration step
+## Why you can't just fix the infrastructure

-Your first instinct might be to change when the migrations run.
-Let's look at some alternatives and why they don't solve the root problem.
+Your first instinct might be to tweak the deployment settings to avoid the overlap.
+Let's look at why the common infrastructure workarounds don't actually solve the problem.

 ### Strategy A: the post-deploy hook
-You could remove `migrate` from the `Dockerfile` and run it in a "Post-Deploy" hook (or as part of the container startup command).
-This means migrations run *after* the new container starts or *just before* the switch-over.
+You could remove `migrate` from the build step and run it in a "Post-Deploy" hook.
+This means migrations run *after* the new container is live and the old one is dead.

-This fixes the “removing a field” problem, because the schema change happens after all old containers are gone.
+This fixes the “removing a field” problem, because the schema change happens after the old container is no longer serving traffic.
 But it breaks the “adding a field” problem: if you add a new required column, the new code in the new container might start up and try to query that column *before* the migration finishes.
 Result: the new app crashes on startup, and the deployment fails.

 Another issue: if migrations fail, your *deployment still succeeds*, leaving your app running with mismatched code and schema.